How to relax sphincter muscles for constipation (Dr. Farahat).

 - Now try to make an order to your sphincter to relax.

-- And start talking to your brain that “relaxation” is your power that will get over pain and spasms.
+- And start telling your brain that “relaxation” is your power to get over pain and spasms.

 - You can use this affirmation to help you imagine “relaxation”: